 An open/active Request for Qualifications (RFQ) was issued during the second quarter of 2015 by the New York City Department of Housing Preservation and Development to identify partner organizations to implement a housing program.
 Responsive bidders can acquire, rehabilitate, and/or manage affordable housing units in Lower Manhattan.
-This Affordable Housing program was launched and the related subrecipient agreement will be amended in the near future to reflect new projects identified.
+This Affordable Housing program was launched and the related subrecipient agreement will be amended in the future to reflect new projects identified.
+No spending has taken place.